chrispyles/nbforms/docs/attendance.md

 To open the attendance submissions, run `rake attendance:open[NB_ID]` on the heroku add.
 Simiarly, to close it, run `rake attendance:close[NB_ID]`.
 To generate a CSV of the submissions for a particular notebook, run `rake attendance:report[NB_ID]`.
 In all of these, replace `NB_ID` with the identifier you provided for the notebook in the config file.

-To take attendance in the notebook, use `Notebook.take_attendance`:
+To take attendance in the notebook, use `Form.take_attendance`:

 ```python
 form.take_attendance()
 ```

-The default behavior of nbforms is not to notify students if they submit when the form is closed. `Notebook.take_attendance` will only error if the submission was not recorded successfully.
+The default behavior of nbforms is not to notify students if they submit when the form is closed. `Form.take_attendance` will only error if the submission was not recorded successfully.